don/BluetoothSerial/examples/Chat/README.md

 Copy the chat example to a new directory.

     $ cp -R ~/BluetoothSerial/examples/Chat ~/Chat

-You need to copy the project to a new directory, otherwise the plugin installer will fail.

 This code requires [cordova-cli](https://github.com/apache/cordova-cli), which require [node.js](http://nodejs.org)

     $ npm install cordova -g

 Adding platforms generates the native projects

+    $ cd ~/Chat
     $ cordova platform add android
     $ cordova platform add ios

 Install the Bluetooth Serial plugin with cordova

     $ cordova plugin add com.megster.cordova.bluetoothserial

 This code requires an Android device since the emulator does not support Bluetooth.
 Pair your Android device the Bluetooth modem running on the Arduino.

 Build and deploy to an Android device.
 (Emulate deploys to the connected device.)

     $ cordova run android

-This code uses Bluetooth and requires an iOS device, rather than the emulator.
+The code requires an iOS device, rather than the emulator, since the emulator doesn't support Bluetooth.
 The iOS version uses Bluetooth Low Energy, so there's no need to pair with the remove device.
-The iOS code *only* connects to Red Bear Labs BLE Mini http://redbearlab.com/blemini/
+The iOS code *only* connects to BLE peripherials running a known UART-like services.
+See [BluetoothSerial](http://github.com/don/BluetoothSerial) the latest list of supported BLE hardware.

 Build the code

     $ cordova build ios

 Open Xcode and deploy to your device

     $ open platforms/ios/Chat.xcodeproj

 NOTE: Don't edit the HTML or JS in the generated projects.
 Edit the source in ~/BluetoothSerial/examples/Chat/www and rebuild with cordova-cli.

 See the Arduino Folder for Sketches